euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

 4. Data Loss Prevention:
     a) Restricting screenshot as per policy is enforced when your activity extends GatewayBaseActivity.
     b) For restricting copy-paste, application should use AirWatch wrapped textviews like AWEditText, AWTextView and AWWebView.
-    c) Inorder to restrict OpenIn for documents, weblinks and email, use `UriOpenerFactory.Instance.OpenUri(context, uri)` and `UriOpenerFactory.Instance.OpenUri(context, filepath)` as shown in the sample app.
+    c) In order to restrict OpenIn for documents, weblinks and email, use `UriOpenerFactory.Instance.OpenUri(context, uri)` and `UriOpenerFactory.Instance.OpenUri(context, filepath)` as shown in the sample app.
 5. Custom Settings: Inorder to get custom settings set on the console, SDKManager API needs to be used.
 In general any SDKManager API can be used in below manner:

         Using SDKManager APIs